dseichter/yahac/docs/docs/automation.md

 !!! warning
     You run your commands on your own risk.
 Please be carefull!
 Only one command can be provided!

-If you script or executable run fine, you have to check by your own.
-In the logs (set to loglevel info), you will find the output of the execution.
+If your script or executable runs fine, you have to check by your own.
+In the logs (set to loglevel info), you will find the output of the execution itself, not the output the script.

 ### notify